Pete Best: Decca and Parlophone

 Brian Epstein, who had been unofficially managing the Beatles for less than a month, arranged a recording audition at Decca Records in London on New Year's Day 1962.
 The group recorded 15 songs, mostly cover versions, plus three Lennon–McCartney songs.
-Best also recorded the song "Going Back Manchester" with Lennon at this time, which would later feature as a bonus track on the special edition of his album Best of the Beatles, the rights of the song belonging to Best due to a legal technicality.
 A month later, Decca informed Epstein the group had been rejected.
 All band members except for Best were informed of the rejection.
 Epstein officially became the Beatles' manager on 24 January 1962, with the contract signed in Best's house.

 Epstein negotiated ownership of the Decca audition tape, which he transferred to an acetate disc, to promote the band to other record companies in London.
 In the meantime, Epstein negotiated the release of the Beatles from their recording contract with Bert Kaempfert and Polydor Records in Germany, which expired on 22 June 1962.
 As a part of this contract, the Beatles recorded at Polydor's Studio Rahlstedt on 24 May 1962 in Hamburg as a sessions band, backing Tony Sheridan.